mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

   - moved non sequitur text from Establishing a Chain of Trust to a new Applicability subsection
   - cleaned up external references
+  - added requirement for RE policy and procedure document

 ## regext Version 05